 WAC 173-400-105 Records, monitoring, and reporting.
 The owner or operator of a source shall upon notification by the director of ecology, maintain records on the type and quantity of emissions from the source and other information deemed necessary to determine whether the source is in compliance with applicable emission limitations and control measures.

-- (1) Emission inventory.
+(1) Emission inventory.
 The owner(s) or operator(s) of any air contaminant source shall submit an inventory of emissions from the source each year.
 The inventory will include stack and fugitive emissions of particulate matter, PM-10, PM-2.5, sulfur dioxide, oxides of nitrogen, carbon monoxide, total reduced sulfur compounds (TRS), fluorides, lead, VOCs, ammonia, and other contaminants.
-The format for the submittal of these inventories will be specified by the permitting authority or ecology.
-When submittal of emission inventory information is requested, the emissions inventory shall be submitted no later than one hundred five days after the end of the calendar year.
+The permitting authority or ecology will specify the format for the submittal of these inventories will be specified by the permitting authority or ecology.
+When the permitting authority requests submittal of emission inventory information is requested, the owner(s) or operator(s) of the air contaminant source shall submit the emissions inventory shall be submitted no later than one hundred five days after the end of the calendar year.
 The owner(s) or operator(s) shall maintain records of information necessary to substantiate any reported emissions, consistent with the averaging times for the applicable standards.
-Emission estimates used in the inventory may be based on the most recent published EPA emission factors for a source category, or other information available to the owner(s) or operator(s), whichever is the better estimate. - (2) Monitoring.
+The owner(s) or operator(s) may base emissionEmission estimates used in the inventory may be based on the most recent published EPA emission factors for a source category, or other information available to the owner(s) or operator(s), whichever is the better estimate.

+(2) Monitoring.
 Ecology shall conduct a continuous surveillance program to monitor the quality of the ambient atmosphere as to concentrations and movements of air contaminants.
 As a part of this program, the director of ecology or an authorized representative may require any source under the jurisdiction of ecology to conduct stack and/or ambient air monitoring and to report the results to ecology.

-- (3) Investigation of conditions.
-Upon presentation of appropriate credentials, for the purpose of investigating conditions specific to the control, recovery, or release of air contaminants into the atmosphere, personnel from ecology or an authority shall have the power to enter at reasonable times upon any private or public property, excepting nonmultiple unit private dwellings housing one or two families. - (4) Source testing.
-To demonstrate compliance, ecology or the authority may conduct or require that a test be conducted of the source using approved test methods from 40 C.F.R.
-Parts 51, 60, 61 and 63 (in effect on the date in WAC 173-400-025) or procedures contained in "Source Test Manual Procedures for Compliance Testing," state of Washington, department of ecology, as of September 20, 2001, on file at ecology.
-The operator of a source may be required to provide the necessary platform and sampling ports for ecology personnel or others to perform a test of an emissions unit.
-Ecology shall be allowed to obtain a sample from any emissions unit.
-The operator of the source shall be given an opportunity to observe the sampling and to obtain a sample at the same time.
+(3) Investigation of conditions.
+Upon presentation of appropriate credentials, for the purpose of investigating conditions specific to the control, recovery, or release of air contaminants into the atmosphere, personnel from ecology or an authority shall have the power to enter at reasonable times upon any private or public property, excepting nonmultiple unit private dwellings housing one or two families.

+(4) Source testing.
+To demonstrate compliance, ecology or the authority may conduct or require that a source conduct a test be conducted of the source using approved test methods from 40 C.F.R.
+Parts 51, 60, 61 and 63 (in effect on the date in WAC 173-400-025) or procedures contained in "Source Test Manual - Procedures for Compliance Testing," state of Washington, department of ecology, as of September 20, 2004, on file at ecology.
+Ecology may require the The operator of a source may be required to provide the necessary platform and sampling ports for ecology personnel or others to perform a test of an emissions unit.
+The source owner or operator shall allow ecology shall be allowed to obtain a sample from any emissions unit.
+Ecology shall give the The operator of the source shall be given an opportunity to observe the sampling and to obtain a sample at the same time.